Our human body for kids unit study makes it to number one of our free e-book of ten science experiments that won't let you down!

 You'll find out that you'll need a lot of corn syrup!

 And if you've had fun making blood, use that to spark your kids imagination to try lots more of our experiments!

 Use your own body as a model.

 Get your child to lie down on a large piece of paper and draw round their arms and upper torso.
-As William knows, this is where a human body for kids homeschool unit study gets ticklish!
+As my son William knows, this is where a human body for kids homeschool unit study gets ticklish!

 Get a good kids book on the human body, trace round a few of the main organs and get the kids to color them in.
 You can make the drawings as simple as you like, or quite complex if your kids are high school age.

 One great idea is to make a lift-the-flap homeschool unit study of the human body.
 You'll see our lungs are attached to tabs which lift up to reveal the heart.